LAION-AI/Open-Assistant/model/model_training/README.md

 ## TODOs

-- recreate init in trainer that does not load the ref_model
+- recreate init in trainer that does not load the ref_model, currently hard coded